demisto/content/Packs/PrismaSASE/Integrations/PrismaSASE/README.md

 Provides commands for interaction with Prisma SASE API.
-This integration was integrated and tested with version xx of Prisma SASE
+This integration was integrated and tested with version 1 of Prisma SASE

 ## Configure Prisma SASE on Cortex XSOAR